resourcelib/resourcelib/Docs/Accelerator.md

 In order to add an accelerator into an executable (`.exe` or `.dll`) create a new instance of `AcceleratorResource` or load an existing one and add instances of `Accelerator` to its `Accelerators` collection.

-The following example loads the accelerators from explorer.exe, removes accelerator 6, and adds a new accelarator instead
+The following example loads the accelerators from explorer.exe, removes `Accelerator` 6, and adds a new `Accelerator` to the table.

 ``` csharp
 string filename = Path.Combine(Environment.GetEnvironmentVariable("WINDIR"), "explorer.exe");